Characterizing NIP henselian fields: A model-theoretic version of Theorem

 \subsubsection{NIP henselian valued fields of mixed characteristic}

 We now assemble the lemmas from the previous subsections into a list of the complete theories of NIP henselian valued fields of mixed characteristic with residue field elementarily equivalent to $k$.
+We first recall that the class of finitely ramified henselian valued fields satisfies the $\mathrm{AKE}^{\preceq}$ principle: